-This may involve physical impairment and/or communication difficulties and/or cognitive difficulties (memory, problem solving, processing skills, concentration).
+This may involve physical impairment and/or communication difficulties and/or cognitive difficulties (memory, problem solving, processing skills, concentration) and/or rehabilitation nursing needs (continence management, pressure area management).

 Patients will have access to a multi-disciplinary team; consultants, doctors, rehabilitation nurses, rehabilitation care assistants, physiotherapists, occupational therapists, speech and language therapists.
 We also have input from other disciplines e.g. psychologists, dieticians, podiatrists etc.